-Send file transfers up to 250 GB with Dropbox Transfer
+Deliver file transfers up to 100 GB with Dropbox Transfer

-Transfer up to 250 GB of files to anyone – even if they don’t have Dropbox accounts.
+Deliver up to 100 GB of files to anyone—even if they don’t have Dropbox accounts.
 You can deliver your large file transfers by sending an email or copying a download link to share with your intended recipients.

-Confirm delivery of your file transfers with download notifications, control access with password protection and set link expiry to encourage immediate downloads.
+Confirm delivery of your file transfers with download notifications, control access with password protection, and set link expiration to encourage immediate downloads.

-Choose a background image or add your logo to customise your transfer download page.
-And, coming soon, you’ll be able to customise the links for your file transfers.
+Choose a background image or add your logo to customize your transfer download page.
+And, coming soon, you’ll be able to customize the links for your file transfers.

 Once you’ve created a Transfer, your recipients can download it immediately.
 Your fast file transfer will generate a link or email that can be sent to anyone to collect the file transfer.

-You can password protect file transfers, so whoever you sent the transfer to must enter a password to collect their files.
-When you create your file transfer in Dropbox Transfer, you’ll have the option to add, edit or remove a password before you complete the process.
+You can password protect file transfers, so whoever you sent the transfer must enter a password to collect their files.
+When you create your file transfer in Dropbox Transfer, you’ll have the option to add, edit, or remove a password before you complete the process.

 Yes, you can send file transfers for free with Dropbox Transfer.
 Any Dropbox user can send file transfers, but the size of your transfer will depend on your plan.
 Plus, recipients don’t need a Dropbox account to collect their files.